 Schedorhinotermes

-Notorious for preying on wooden properties, this species can cause serious property damage.
-They are the second most damaging species of termite in Sydney.
-To spot Schedorhinotermes termites, look for a head that transitions from pale to dark brown.
+A major threat to wooden properties, this species is the second most damaging termite in Sydney.
+To identify Schedorhinotermes, look for a head that changes colour from pale to dark brown.

 Nasutitermes